shakfu/prolog/README.md

 # prolog

-A place to experiment with interesting open-source cpp-based operations research and logistics algorithms.
+A place to experiment with interesting open-source cpp-based software integrations, as well as operations research and logistics algorithms.

 ## Status